cashford64/TidyData/README.md

 completeSet <- rbind(testSet, trainSet)
 rm(testSet, trainSet)
 ```
-Add descriptive column names, using **Subject** for the first column, **Activity** for the second column, and the contents of 'features' for the remaining columns.
-The next line replaces the Activity ID with the Activity name, using 'activities' as a lookup table.
+Add descriptive column names, using **"Subject"** for the first column, **"Activity"** for the second column, and the contents of 'features' for the remaining columns.
+The next line of code simply replaces the Activity IDs with the corresponding Activity name, using 'activities' as the lookup table.
 ```R
 ## Add descriptive column names and replace activity codes with activity name
 names(completeSet) <- c("Subject", "Activity", as.character(features[,2]))
 completeSet[,2] <- activities[completeSet[,2],2]
 rm(activities, features)
 ```
-Use grepl() to isolate the columns whose names include the text "mean" or "std", as well as the first two columns (**Subject** and **Activity**), reducing the number of variables from 561 to 88 in the adjusted data table.
+Use grepl() to isolate the columns whose names include the text "mean" or "std", as well as the first two columns (**"Subject"** and **"Activity"**), reducing the number of variables from 561 to 88 in the adjusted data table.
 ```R
 ## Subset the Data Set to include only columns with mean or std data
 completeSet <- completeSet[grepl("subject|activity|std|mean", names(completeSet), ignore.case = TRUE)]